huisedenanhai/YASL/doc/definitions.md

             entry name = t
 ```

-`'c` in function type `T <'c>-> T` is auto generated function id, so each function has different type, which makes code gen simple as calling context type and method to call are all deterministic.
+`'c` in function type `T <'c>-> T` is auto generated function id, so each function has different type, which makes code gen simple, as calling context and behaviour are all deterministic for a function.

 Users will not write any `'c`.
 If one writes `T1 -> T2` for type checking, he declares a template type with parameter `'c`, which will be instantiated later as `T1 <'c>-> T2`.